vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Worlds, 520, n.
 7, 528.
 Worms propitiated, 194.

 Worship of dead and sacrifice, 257, 425-32.
-Wrath, as characteristic of Rudra, 143; as a deity, 2, 203; of the Maruts, depre- cated, 152; not to be shown, 585.
+Wrath, as characteristic of Rudra, 143; as a deity, 2, 203; of the Maruts, deprecated, 152; not to be shown, 585.

 Xanthos of Lydia, 614.